dspalmer99/enterprise-docs/content/docs/installation/upgrade/_index.md

 weight: 10
 ---

-Upgrading from one version of Anchore Enterprise (UI, Enterprise Services, and Anchore Engine) is normally handled seamlessly by the Helm chart, and trial docker-compose configuration files that are provided along with each release, following the general methods from this guide.
+Upgrading from one version of Anchore Enterprise to another is normally handled seamlessly by the Helm chart or trial docker-compose configuration files that are provided along with each release.
+Those follow the general methods from this guide.
 See [Specific Instructions](#specific-versions) section for special instructions related to specific versions.

 Anchore is distributed as a docker image, which is comprised of smaller micro-services that can be deployed in a single container or scaled out to handle load.